kuma35/thinking-forth-translate/chapter4.rst

    Determine your goal.

 Know what you’re trying to accomplish.
-As we saw in Chapter Two, this step can be detailed further:
+As we saw in :doc:`Chapter Two<chapter2>`, this step can be detailed further:

 Determine the data